 - If the user clicks on a folder, that level of navigation slides out and is replaced with the next level of navigation under that folder.

-- The folder’s name appears on top of the side nav to let the user know his/ her location or level.
+- The folder’s name appears on top of the side nav to let the user know their location or level.

 - To return to the previous level, the user may use the back button on top of the side nav.